Rozanova/WebDesignCourse/Syllabus.md

 *Come up with your own idea for an website - is it a portfolio site?
 A speculative art website?
 A civic tech digital product?

 >If it is a service or product:
->> *Interview 10 people,
+>> * interview 10 people,
 >> * frame your design challenge (come up with a “How might we __” statement for your idea),
 >> * craft a persona (or two),  create a journey map (or a storyboard - up to you)
 >> * and come up with a list of insights, solutions, and features.

- >If you decide to create a portfolio site:
+> If you decide to create a portfolio site:
 >> * find at least ten portfolio site inspirations and add to your mood board,
 >> * Find examples of bio pages from other portfolios
 >> * Craft a bio statement or artist statement of your own.